DNR Shooting Ranges

 We've added links to download printable targets before you go out to sight-in your gun.
 Go to the Next Steps section below and click on Print Targets.

-The Dansville shooting range will reopen on Friday, April 24.
+The Dansville shooting range reopened on April 24.
 It will be open on Fridays, Saturdays, and Sundays from 9 a.m. to 5 p.m.
 We plan to close the range for the winter on Sunday, December 13.

 The modern restrooms at the Sharonville, Ortonville and Pontiac Lake shooting ranges are completed and open for shooters!Learn about the DNR handgun ranges